To use this plugin you must first install the Go Live Update Urls plugin which may be downloaded for free:

 Once you have submitted the changes by clicking the Update Urls button, the plugin will provide a total count of the number of urls which were updated.
 A banner will display above the Update Urls button which will look similar to this:

 Each section or table will also be counted individually and a total for each will be displayed in the list.
-Once counting is complete the Status column will look similar to this:
+Once updating is complete the Status column will look similar to this:

 All counting is done automatically and will always be reported.
 Counting is handled one section at time.
 Real-time counting is indicated by loading icons and status changes in the Status column.